NightFall-Dev/BigBaseV2a/README.md

 A mod menu base for Grand Theft Auto V.
 Strictly for educational purposes only.

+YimMenu is originally based of off [BigBaseV2](https://github.com/Pocakking/BigBaseV2) which was an amazing base at the time but nowadays is a bit dated.
+Menu focusing on protecting the user from toxic modders.
+## Game version support
+- Build 2699 1.61
 ## Table of contents

  * [How to build](#how-to-build)